 top of page

-A MUSICAL ARCHIVE, UNIQUE IN THE WORLD
+A MUSIC ARCHIVE UNIQUE IN THE WORLD

 Lotoro’s project is unique in the world in terms of broadness, orderliness and completeness.
 There are other collections of music written in concentration camps, but there isn’t an archive of all concentrationary music written from 1933 to 1953 in Lager, Gulag and in Japanese, African and Asian camps.